 I believe that the reason for the lack of collective wisdom surrounding breastfeeding lies in the widespread popularity and use of formula over the last few decades.
 Whilst it has undoubtedly been a saving grace for many families, it has also robbed at least a generation of mothers of invaluable, first-hand experience of breastfeeding.
 This absence of this knowledge has left modern moms with a lack of support and guidance from peers and family figures.
 Consequently, when mothers struggle with any aspect of breastfeeding, the go-to recommendation for many, is a bottle.

 If this article resonates with you, you are not alone.
 I started this blog in isolation and out of adversity with the goal of sharing my experiences and evidence-based knowledge with moms around the world.
 Thank you for finding me.
 Thank you for inspiring me with your struggles and thank you for trusting that I will do everything I can to support you on your nursing journey with fact-checked information, guidance and support.
 If you want to stop breastfeeding, you absolutely should and you do not require anyone’s permission to do so.
-If you want to continue though, but you need a little guidance, check out my debut book: ‘Self Care: The Breastfeeding Edition,’ available to pre-order now.
+Download my 10 step weaning guide, here: www.thebreastfeedingmentor.com/weaning If you want to continue though, but you need a little guidance, check out my debut book: ‘Self Care: The Breastfeeding Edition,’ available to order here, now: